jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 the Use of stolen credentials (77%),
-Brute force (usually easily guessable passwords) (21%) or the Exploit vuln action (13%) (Figure 41\).Beware devs bearing crypto.Interestingly, approximately 20% of the malware in this pattern consists of cryptocurrency mining Malware.
+Brute force (usually easily guessable passwords) (21%) or the Exploit vuln action (13%) (Figure 41\).
+Beware devs
+bearing crypto.
+Interestingly, approximately 20% of the malware in this pattern consists of cryptocurrency mining Malware.
 Upon further inspection, we found a small